Did you know that most employee benefits plans include an option for benefits conversion when an employee leaves the organization?

 Get to know your benefits conversion so you can keep departing employees informed.

 If an individual has been part of an employee benefits plan at a company and they then leave the organization, conversion gives that individual the opportunity to switch to another policy outside of the group plan.

-Here is an example of what this might look like: if an individual has a certain amount of coverage for life insurance, they will be allowed to convert to an individual product.
+Here is an example of what this might look like: if an individual has a certain amount of coverage for life insurance, they can convert it to an individual product.
 Similarly, for health and dental coverage, departing employees can opt to pick up an individual insurance product for themselves and/ or their family.

-Keep in mind that every carrier is different so the situations described here may not be exactly how benefits conversion would work with your plan.
+Keep in mind that every carrier is different so the situations in this blog may not be exactly how benefits conversion would work with your plan.
 Benefits that tend to be included in conversion are:

 - Life Insurance

 The value of an individual’s conversion coverage will vary depending on their age and state of health.
 Plan administrators should tell the employee to contact the insurance carrier or your benefits advisor directly to find out more.

 2. Guaranteed Acceptance but Different Coverage

 Employees typically have 30 to 60 days after leaving a group plan to opt into a guaranteed acceptance benefits conversion product.
 Time frames may vary by carrier.
 Acceptance is guaranteed for the employee, provided that they apply to convert their benefits within the 30 to 60 days as dictated by the carrier’s policy.